-If there is no settlement offer, obviously our lawyers are taking your case to trial.
-In most cases, the choice is yours because their is a settlement offer on the table.
-Because our accident and medical malpractice lawyers carefully screen personal injury cases and because our attorneys have a reputation with insurance companies for trying cases and getting excellent recoveries for our clients, the vast majority of our clients receive reasonable offers to settle before trial.
+If there is no settlement offer, our lawyers are taking your case to trial.
+In most instances, the choice is yours because there is a settlement offer on the table.
+Because our accident and medical malpractice lawyers carefully screen personal injury cases and because our attorneys have a reputation with insurance companies for trying cases and getting excellent recoveries for our clients, the vast majority of our victims clients receive reasonable offers to settle before trial.
 However, because of the many factors involved, it is impossible to predict whether your particular case is one that will be settled or one which must be decided by a jury.

 How much of my time will this take?
 (FAQ)

 Surprisingly, your personal injury claim will not require a great deal of your time, unless it goes all the way to trial.
 After the initial interview, our personal injury attorneys will do almost all of the work for you.
 Your problems become our lawyers' problems.
 Your job is to recover the best that you can from your injuries from the accident or malpractice if you have not yet fully recover.
 Your time commitment obviously changes if yours is in the minority of our personal injury cases that goes to trial.
 The final trial preparation process will require more of a time commitment if your injuries are substantial.